americocunhajr/CEopt/README.md

 - [Contact](#contact)

 ### Overview
-**CEopt** was developed to provide a robust and scalable solution for nonconvex optimization problems using the Cross-Entropy method.
+**CEopt** was developed to provide a robust and scalable solution for non-convex optimization problems using the Cross-Entropy method.
 More details can be found in the following paper:
 - **A. Cunha Jr, M. V. Issa, J. C. Basilio, and J. G. Telles Ribeiro**, *CEopt: A MATLAB Package for Non-convex Optimization with the Cross-Entropy Method*, PrePrint, 	arXiv:2409.00013, 2024, DOI https://doi.org/10.48550/arXiv.2409.00013

 Preprint available at: [https://doi.org/10.48550/arXiv.2409.00013](https://doi.org/10.48550/arXiv.2409.00013)

 ### Features
-- Implements Cross-Entropy method for nonconvex optimization
+- Implements Cross-Entropy method for non-convex optimization
 - Handles equality and inequality constraints using augmented Lagrangian method
 - Transparent "gray-box" optimization solver with intuitive control parameters
 - Robust and scalable for moderately sized complex problems